It's also a site for grievers who want to share what has helped them while grieving

 What grievers are going through

 and bring it with you, so you can always Be a Bridge to your grieving friend.

 I'm Dana Lacy Amarisa, the author of Condolences Pocket Guide and the blog.
 Check out how I came to be so passionate about helping friends and family Be a Bridge to their griever.

-Sign up now to receive our blog!
+Sign up now to receive my blog!

 Gain confidence where it really matters—learn the essence of true consolation for a grieving friend.